 R4063: A SERVICE MAY reject a SOAP ENVELOPE that has unprotected Message Information Header blocks.

-R4001: A SERVICE MUST not send a SOAP ENVELOPE without protecting the integrity of the SOAP ENVELOPE Body in conjunction with any Message Information Block(s) from R4000.
+R4001: A SERVICE MUST not send a SOAP ENVELOPE (including SOAP Faults) without protecting the integrity of the SOAP ENVELOPE Body in conjunction with any Message Information Block(s) from R4000.

 R4064: A SERVICE MAY reject a SOAP ENVELOPE that does not protect the integrity of the SOAP ENVELOPE Body.